TrailsofGold/whitepaper/docs/game_concept/treasures.md

 In solo mode treasures are spawned all around the player's current location when the hunt starts.

-The number of spawned treasures in a hunt depend on the crew size (number of pirates in the crew) :
+The number of spawned treasures in a hunt depends on the crew size (number of pirates in the crew):

 | Crew size    	| Expected treasures |
 |--------------	|--------------------|